funatsufumiya/of-vscode-project-generator-rs/README.md

 ## Limitations

-- This tool loads some of `addon_config.mk` incompletedly (and not load `config.make`).
+- This tool loads some part of each `addon_config.mk` incompletedly (and not load `config.make`).
 If you need more, please modify `.vscode/c_cpp_properties.json` manually after running this script.
 - This tool exports environment-dependent settings.
 So I recommend NOT to include `.vscode` directory in your git repository.

 ## Note